 Ffynnon welcomes children and with a son of their own, the owners are geared up for those with a baby or small family.
 However it's worth bearing in mind that Ffynnon is an immaculately kept little hotel, so you should make sure your children are well behaved during their stay.
 Please note that there is no babysitting on offer but there is a free baby listening service, which must be booked in advance.
 Cots are free of charge, extra beds incur an additional cost, see Rates.

 Four rooms have space for a baby cot, of these Myfanwy could accommodate an extra bed instead, king suite Emily could host an extra bed for a child as well as a cot, and Annis can be booked together with Aimee to create an interconnecting suite which could sleep a family of five in comfort.
 Dedicated family suite Hazel is considered the best family option as it has a separate living room that can convert into a twin bedroom.

-Baby listening/monitors are available on request with advance notice
+Baby listening is available on request with advance notice

 Remember baby and child equipment may be limited or need pre-booking

-A kids' high tea menu is available 5.00-6.30pm (perhaps home made mini pizzas, mini shepherd's pie or Cherub's couscous, followed by yoghurt and fresh fruit).
-Half-portions of adult dishes are also available from 6.30pm in the restaurant.
+Half-portions of adult dishes are available from 6.30pm in the restaurant.
 Kids also have a special breakfast menu to choose from: our young daughter loved her French Toast Teddies and Three Bear's Porridge.
 The shared butler's pantry, with microwave and fridge, is a handy extra

 Ffynnon is on a hill so be prepared for a few changes of level, plus staircases throughout the building.
 The steps in the garden have handrails